 What is your boy-to-staff ratio?

 Whetstone’s greatest strength is its extremely low 3:1 boy-to-staff ratio.
 Because relationship-building is so fundamental to the therapeutic environment, this is something we feel very strongly about.
 While Missouri’s licensing limit is 8:1, we believe such a standard dramatically hinders the quality of care.
-In contrast, Whetstone has a 4 year track record of maintaining a 3:1 ratio…or lower.
-There are very few times during he course of a day that our boys are not attended to by multiple staff at once.
+In contrast, Whetstone has a 7 year track record of maintaining a 3:1 ratio…or lower.

 What is your daily structure like?

-From the time he wakes up at 6:30 until he turns off his light at 9:30, each boy is given direct care and supervision.
-As he advances through our boarding school/program of therapy, and as he demonstrates greater responsibility, he is given greater freedom, but his time is always managed carefully in order to provide meaningful and therapeutic activity.
-Whetstone is a non-restraint facility, but if a boy chooses to leave, we will work with the proper authorities to provide for his safe return.
+From the time he wakes up at 7:00 until he turns off his light at 9:30, each boy is given direct care and supervision.
+As he advances through our program and demonstrates greater responsibility, he is given greater freedom, though his time is carefully managed in order to provide meaningful and therapeutic activity.
+Whetstone is a non-restraint facility but if a boy chooses to leave, we will work with the proper authorities to provide for his safe return.

 Do you offer/participate in community service?

 Servant-leadership is the highest goal in character development.
 To this end, each boy contributes a minimum of six hours of community service per week.
 In order to accomplish this, school work is completed in 4 days, allowing one day during each work week for service.
-A typical boy will gather 300 community service hours in twelve months.
-These hours consist of projects and service completed on and off campus, with priority given to off-campus opportunities when available.
 These diverse experiences include but are not limited to:

 Do you offer vocational training?

 Whetstone believes that boys grow best when they are productively engaged in a project, and that mentoring is most effective when they work alongside other men in the accomplishment of a worthy goal.
 To this end, boys will gain hands-on experience with a variety of skills such as carpentry, fence building, leather work, gardening and a variety of agricultural activities.
-Depending upon the opportunities available during a boy’s enrollment, along with his level of interest and determination, he may even be able to earn academic credit for his work.
+Depending upon a boy’s level of interest and determination, he will be able to earn academic credit for his work.

 How do you address character/spiritual development?

 Whetstone Boys Ranch is intentional and proactive when it comes to character development – a goal that is expressed in our very name.
 Like the purpose of a whetstone is to sharpen a knife, our purpose is to sharpen the mind, body and soul of each boy on our campus, making him useful for service in his family and community when he leaves.
-Our unique 4 Level/12 Trait system is incorporated into each aspect of our program.
-We take the sharpening concept to its limit, using every opportunity to instill 12 traits necessary for a successful and fulfilling life after they leave Whetstone.
-Beginning with the end in mind, we work through the 4/12 system in a detailed manner, applying Scripture and building relationships all along the way.
-On Level One, we focus on Honesty, Self-Control, and Kindness.
+Our unique 3 Level/6 Trait system is incorporated into each aspect of our program.
+We take the sharpening concept to its limit, using every opportunity to instill 6 traits necessary for a successful and fulfilling life after they leave Whetstone.
+Beginning with the end in mind, we work through the 3/6 system in a detailed manner, applying Scripture and building relationships all along the way.
+On Level One, we focus on Honesty and Self-Control.
 Put into basic terms, we are looking for compliance.
-This stage generally lasts about one month.
-On Level Two, we raise the bar – continuing to hold him accountable for the first three traits, while adding Responsibility, Loyalty, and Purity.
-On Level Three, we begin building Perseverance, Humility, and Excellence.
-Finally, Level Four ambitiously seeks to equip boys with the high ideals of Wisdom, Joy, and Servant Leadership.
-(NOTE: The final three stages are designed to last from 3-4 months each.)
+This stage generally lasts about one to two months.
+On Level Two, we raise the bar – continuing to hold him accountable for the first two traits, while adding Responsibility and Kindness.
+On Level Three, we begin building Loyalty and Perseverance.
+These traits guide our decisions in many aspects of the program, including chapel topics, film discussions, reading assignments, and community service opportunities.

 What animal skills do the boys learn on your ranch?